What will I learn?

 Cost of Attendance

-For general college expense, students view LCCC’s tuition and fees Web page.
+For general college expenses, students should view LCCC’s cost of attendance.
 There are additional fees for certain courses in this area.